gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 I stole 4 cubes from a crate of voodoo tech in the warehouse we broke into and want to drop it off ASAP to my handlers.

 </details>

+There's an experimental research facility on the planet called The Hyō Shō Dome within 56km of the storage outpost we broke into.